sbinet/go-ffi/README.rst

 - it would be handy to also handle structs

 - better handling of types with no direct equivalent in go (short,void,...)

+- better handling of C_string and conversion to/from Go strings

 Documentation
 -------------